Together, We Make Family Possible.

 • AOC Outreach Services

-AOC (Adapt, Overcome, Conquer) is a community-based mental and behavioral health provider offering in-home, family-centered services for children ages 3–17, as well as virtual and in-person care options.
-Their team of licensed LPCs, LMSWs, and QMHPs delivers therapy, skills training, and crisis intervention with a strong emphasis on emotional development, independence, and holistic family support.
-AOC also provides substance abuse counseling for youth, along with adult and marital counseling services.
-They specialize in Medicaid-funded care and accept a wide range of insurance plans.
-Services are bilingual, culturally responsive, and designed to support youth involved with CPS, including workforce readiness, hygiene support, and wraparound referrals for food, housing, and medical needs.
-Providers maintain small caseloads to offer consistent, personalized care and ensure families receive timely and effective support.
+AOC (Adapt, Overcome, Conquer) provides community-based, family-centered mental and behavioral health services for children ages 3–17.
+Their team of licensed LPCs, LMSWs, and QMHPs offers therapy, skills training, and crisis intervention through in-home, virtual, and in-person care.
+AOC also provides substance abuse counseling for youth, as well as adult and marital counseling.
+Services are bilingual, culturally responsive, and designed for youth involved with CPS, including wraparound referrals for food, housing, medical needs, and workforce readiness support.
+With small caseloads, AOC ensures personalized care and timely support for every family.

 • Divine Counseling Services